Coffee Overnight Oats

 Published May 11, 2021, Updated Aug 17, 2023

 This post may include affiliate links.
 Thank you for your support.

 Wake up to delicious coffee overnight oats made with cold brew and vanilla protein powder.
 They’ll keep you energized all morning.

 Coffee lovers and overnight oat lovers unite!
-I feel like I’m the president of both fan clubs so I’m bringing you together with the ultimate recipe: cold brew coffee overnight oats.
+I feel like I’m the president of both fan clubs so I’m bringing you together with the ultimate recipe: coffee overnight oats.

 Start your morning off with a cool, refreshing bowl (or jar) of oats… with a caffeine kick!
 This slightly sweet breakfast combines oats with cold brew coffee, vanilla protein powder and natural sweeteners for a delicious recipe to start your morning.

 Here’s everything you’ll need for making these coffee overnight oats: